 Visit Reading this Christmas

-Christmas might feel a little different this year, but Reading's Christmas lights will still come on from Saturday 21 November, with a dazzling natural Christmas tree in Broad Street and over 400,000 twinkling light across the town centre - one of the largest displays in the south east.
-We're launching an exciting new outdoor light trail, brand new for 2020, the Twilight Trail.
-And, as we can't bring the Living Advent Calendar to the streets of Reading this year, we're delivering Christmas cheer direct to homes instead, with Reading's Digital Advent Calendar - a series of 24 videos throughout December.
+Christmas might feel a little different this year, but Reading's Christmas lights are on with a dazzling natural Christmas tree in Broad Street and over 400,000 twinkling light across the town centre - one of the largest displays in the south east.
+As we can't bring the Living Advent Calendar to the streets of Reading this year, we're delivering Christmas cheer direct to homes instead, with Reading's Digital Advent Calendar - a series of 24 videos throughout December.

 Digital Advent Calendar